 Arts & Crafts

-The Art Group, which happens on Monday afternoons, is well-supported by wonderful volunteers and led by our Artists, Solveigh, Grace or Jane.
+The Art Group, which happens on Monday afternoons, is well-supported by wonderful volunteers and led by our Artists, Grace and Jane.

 It is suitable for all levels of artistic skill or none.
 It is a fun and relaxing member-centred activity where new creative skills can be experienced with help, either individually or as part of a group project, in a non-judgemental environment.
 Participants can learn to use old skills in a new way and enjoy the fun of using a variety of materials and techniques.